CloudLearningSolution/targeted-training-repo/documentation/Module 2: AWS and Google Cloud Architecture Prerequisites - Hands-On Workshop.md

 ![Google Cloud Console Welcome Page](media/images/Project_Name_Selected.png)

-4. Open Cloud Shell by clicking the terminal icon in the top toolbar known as the **Activate Cloud Shell** button.
+4. Open Cloud Shell by clicking the terminal icon located by the top right area in the Google Cloud Console, hover over the icons until you find and select the **Activate Cloud Shell** button.

 5. Cloud shell will open in a new pane at the bottom of the console.
-And Cloud shell will require authentication the first time you use it.
-Click **Authorize** to allow Cloud Shell to access your Google Cloud resources.
+If prompted select **Continue**, and Cloud shell will require authentication.
+Another prompt will appear, Click **Authorize** to allow Cloud Shell to access your Google Cloud resources.
+If prompted to sign in again, sign in with your Google account to complete the authentication process.

 **Note**: IAM controls access to resources in Cloud Shell.
 Your presenter will need to grant you access and may allow specific actions to be denied as a learning exercise.

 Step 2: Explore Available Regions and Zones via Cloud Shell